 How to define a skill ?

-The skill is a sum of knowledge, know-how and behaviors that an individual mobilizes to good effect in a given professional context.
+skill is defined as the sum total of the knowledge, skills and behaviours that an individual uses to good effect in a given professional context.

-This definition reflects both the variety of information, skills and attitudes used, and the importance of the framework in which it is implemented.
+This definition reflects the variety of information, skills and attitudes used to carry out a given set of activities.

 We have good news for you: our page "How to define the skill in the company" will help you to see clearly.

-Bringing to light the entirety of one's skills and knowledge is one of the vocations of skills.
-Our webinar on September 29, 2022 with Implid was an opportunity to examine the priorities of our 90 participants: they emphasize the ability to anticipate the skills of tomorrow.
+Bringing out the full potential of each individual's skills and knowledge is one of the vocations of skills management.
+Our Webinar on September 29 with Implid was an opportunity to examine the priorities of our 90 participants: unleashing the full potential of every asset in the company.
+Neobrain has built its unique technology on several forms of AI to meet these HR expectations.

 What are the main categories of skills ?